EviePalaiochorinou/eviepalaiochorinou/README.md

 # Hello 👋 My name is Evie.

-I am a Backend Software Engineer.
-I currently work in one of the world's leading sports betting companies as a Java Developer, with fair DevOps and infrastructure exposure.
-I studied at Makers Academy in London, a 16-week, highly selective, full-time coding bootcamp.
-Before that, I worked as an in-house IT Support Engineer.
-Software development combines some of my strongest aspects as a person, such as organisation, attention to detail, and problem solving.
+💻I am a junior backend software engineer with working experience in the Java ecosystem and fair DevOps and infrastructure exposure, currently working in the global sports betting industry.
+💬Most comfortable in Java and Python.
+Interested in GO and Kotlin!
+🚀A proactive and lifelong learner, an effective communicator, super‑organiser, and a driven problem‑solver with a team‑spirit.

 Find out more here:
 [CV](https://github.com/EviePalaiochorinou/CV)